Writing is a process -

 Community advocate with ambition to run for office

 Stories have their own logic.
 Details.
 Revelations.
 Trust the images, words and phrases that are natural to you.

-As a gentle reminder, this is not an essay for English class.
+This is not an essay for English class.
 It’s not for a grade, and you don't get bonus points for using a thesaurus.
 It has a completely different purpose.
-You are helping colleges get to know you as a person, and not just as a high school student.
+You're helping colleges get to know you as a person, and not just as a high school student.
+Think: conversational, not formal.

 Does your story sync up with the personal qualities you want to convey?
-Sometimes there's a fine line between showing passion for a project and bragging about your role in it.
+For example, there's a fine line between demonstrating passion for a project and bragging about your role in it.
 But you can also underplay your part, too.
 The creative challenge is to strike the right balance.